-- 1) The Agency may exercise jurisdiction over complaints under this chapter in which: - A. the work was performed or would have been performed in Texas; and: - B. the employer: - a. is a resident employer; or - b. is a non-resident employer pursuant to the Texas Civil Practice & Remedies Code, Chapter 17, Subchapter C, also known as the "Texas Long-Arm Statute," when the following are met: - the employer employs the complainant in Texas at the time of the adverse action or the employer's contact with Texas is continuing and systematic; and - ii. exercising jurisdiction is consistent with: - I. fair play and justice as determined by the quality, nature, and extent of the employer's activities in Texas including 1 2 the extent to which the employer avails itself of the 3 benefits and protections of Texas law; and 4 II. the relative convenience of the parties.
-5 2) The Agency shall not exercise jurisdiction over complaints based on 6 work performed or intended to be performed outside the United States. §844.28.
+- (a) The Agency may exercise jurisdiction over complaints under this chapter in which: - (1) the work was performed or would have been performed in Texas; and: - (2) the employer: - (A) is a resident employer; or - (B) is a non-resident employer pursuant to the Texas Civil Practice & Remedies Code, Chapter 17, Subchapter C, also known as the "Texas Long-Arm Statute," when the following are met: - (i) the employer employs the complainant in Texas at the time of the adverse action or the employer's contact with Texas is continuing and systematic; and - (ii) exercising jurisdiction is consistent with: - (I) fair play and justice as determined by the quality, nature, and extent of the employer's activities in Texas including the extent to which the employer avails itself of the benefits and protections of Texas law; and - (II) the relative convenience of the parties. - (b) The Agency shall not exercise jurisdiction over complaints based on work performed or intended to be performed outside the United States.

+§844.28.
 Dismissal.

-7 8 1) The Agency may dismiss a complaint that is incomplete or does not 9 meet the requirements of §844.26 of this subchapter.
-10 2) A dismissal under subsection (a) of this section becomes final unless a complainant refiles the complaint within the period to file a complaint or 11 12 within 30 days of the mailing of the dismissal, whichever is later. §844.29.
+- (a) The Agency may dismiss a complaint that is incomplete or does not meet the requirements of §844.26 of this subchapter. - (b) A dismissal under subsection (a) of this section becomes final unless a complainant refiles the complaint within the period to file a complaint or within 30 days of the mailing of the dismissal, whichever is later.

+§844.29.
 Adverse Action.

-13 14 1) To support a finding of a violation under this chapter, the adverse 15 action must cause a result that a reasonable person would regard as an 16 objective and demonstrated harm to the complainant.
-17 2) If an adverse action was taken, the Agency will consider the reason(s) 18 provided by an employer when determining whether the adverse action was taken due to a refusal to be vaccinated against COVID-19 in 19 20 violation of Texas Health and Safety Code, Chapter 81D. §844.30.
+(a) To support a finding of a violation under this chapter, the adverse action must cause a result that a reasonable person would regard as an objective and demonstrated harm to the complainant.

+(b) If an adverse action was taken, the Agency will consider the reason(s) provided by an employer when determining whether the adverse action was taken due to a refusal to be vaccinated against COVID-19 in violation of Texas Health and Safety Code, Chapter 81D.

+§844.30.
 Investigation of Complaints in Health Care.

-21 22 If a complaint against a health care facility, health care provider, or physician 23 alleges an adverse action that involved an employer policy that includes 24 requiring the use of protective medical equipment, as described in Texas 25 Health and Safety Code §81D.0035(b), the Agency will consult with the 26 Department to determine whether the policy was reasonable.
+If a complaint against a health care facility, health care provider, or physician alleges an adverse action that involved an employer policy that includes requiring the use of protective medical equipment, as described in Texas Health and Safety Code §81D.0035(b), the Agency will consult with the Department to determine whether the policy was reasonable.

-27 Subchapter C. Determinations
+SUBCHAPTER C. Determinations

-- 28 §844.50.
-Preliminary Determination Order, Determination - 29 on Remedial Action, and Penalty and Cost Order.
+§844.50.
+Preliminary Determination Order, Determination on Remedial Action, and Penalty and Cost Order.